Kin'ya Kitaōji: Acting career

 Kin'ya made his debut with his father in the 1956 Toei film Oyakodaka in the role of Katsu Kaishū.
 He is a contemporary of, and was taken to be a rival of, Hiroki Matsukata, who was also the son of a famous actor (Jūshirō Konoe).
 In 1964, Kin'ya made his first appearance on stage in Cyrano de Bergerac.

 The 1960s and 1970s saw him in many contemporary roles.
 He appeared in Battles Without Honor and Humanity: Deadly Fight in Hiroshima and Battles Without Honor and Humanity: Final Episode as well as Karei naru Ichizoku.
 The title role in the 1975 film Takehisa Yumeji was his.

 On television, Kitaōji portrayed Miyamoto Musashi in the Nippon Television show of the same name.
 A major historical role was Sakamoto Ryōma in the year-long prime-time NHK taiga drama Ryōma ga Yuku (1968).
 He landed the title role in the long-running cop show Zenigata Heiji, set in the Edo period.
 In the 1985 twelve-hour New Year special Fūun Yagyū Bugeichō, he played Yagyū Jūbei, and in the following year's special, he portrayed both Tokugawa Yoshimune and Yagyū Shinrokurō.
 The role of another shogun fell to him in the following new year as TV Tokyo tapped him to play Tokugawa Iemitsu.
 Kin'ya returned to NHK for the 1987 Taiga drama Dokuganryū Masamune as Date Terumune, father of title character Date Masamune.

 Another role he took had been created by his father.
 Saotome Mondonosuke was the title character in the series Gozonji!
-Hatamoto Taikutsu Otoko.
+Hatamoto Taikutsu Otoko (The Bored Hatamoto).
 It ran from 1988 to 1994 on TV Asahi.
-His father, Ichikawa Utaemon, had appeared in numerous films as Mondonosuke.
+His father, Ichikawa Utaemon, had appeared in numerous films and a 1973-74 TV series as Mondonosuke.

 Kin'ya reprised the part of Miyamoto Musashi in the 1990 New Year's special.
 Toshirō Mifune had portrayed Musashi in the earlier film, also based on the Eiji Yoshikawa story, that had won an Academy Award.
 He returned to the New Year's special in 1996, again as the famous swordsman, in Tokugawa Kengōden Sore kara no Musashi.